yanniewu/amazon-bedrock-agent-samples/src/README.md

 be used when creating agents as well as multi-agent collaboration.
 Many of the notebook examples leverage this approach.
 It closely aligns with the boto3 APIs, but makes them simpler to use.

 3. **Use our [bedrock_agent](/src/utils/bedrock_agent.py) Python classes (`Agent`, `SupervisorAgent`, `Task`, `Tool`)**.
 This last approach is a more Pythonic SDK letting you instantiate objects and write slightly cleaner and simpler code.
 As with option 2, this can be used with Agents and Multi-agent collaboration.
 A simple `Task` abstraction is provided, allowing you to more easily send a list of tasks to a supervisor agent.
 These classes do not try to strictly adhere to the Bedrock Agents APIs, but instead focus on ease of use.

-Many of the multi-agent collaboration examples are using these classes.
+For more information checkout [utils](/src/utils/).

 ## Using Amazon Bedrock Agents with [bedrock_agent_helper](/src/utils/bedrock_agent_helper.py)

 ### Sample code for Agents

-For more information checkout [utils](/src/utils/).

 ```python
 from src.utils.bedrock_agent_helper import AgentsForAmazonBedrock